 5. No Reporting

-Tracking and reporting is one of the most important aspects of maintaining a healthy inventory.
+Tracking and reporting is one of the most critical aspects of maintaining a healthy inventory.
 Not monitoring restaurant inventory reports often results in over-consumption and wastage.
 Ensure that the Inventory Reports are updated after each Purchase Order, and the daily reports of the Stock Consumption and Ideal Stock are maintained.
-It is important to measure the daily Variance.
+Measuring the daily Variance is essential.
 Variance is the difference between Ideal Stock and Physical Stock.
-A variance of 3-5% is acceptable and is caused by wastage and food handling.
+A variation of 3-5% is acceptable since some wastage is bound to happen due to food handling.

-One of the biggest errors that restaurateurs often make while running their food business is not paying proper attention to their food and beverage inventory which eventually results in higher costs.
-Overcoming all these barriers, a strong restaurant inventory management can revolutionize your operations and yield higher profits.
-Learn how you can monitor your restaurant stock and inventory in just 4 quick steps here.
+One of the most significant errors that restaurateurs often make while running their food business is not paying proper attention to their food and beverage inventory which eventually results in higher costs.
+A strong restaurant inventory management can revolutionize your operations and yield higher profits.
+Learn how you can monitor your restaurant stock and inventory in just four quick steps here.